 Nuremberg

-Nuremberg is a 149‑minute American psychological thriller‑historical drama that dives into the tense, post‑war atmosphere of 1945 Germany.
+Nuremberg is a 149‑minute American psychological thriller‑drama that dives into the tense, post‑war atmosphere of 1945‑46.
 Written, co‑produced and directed by James Vanderbilt, the film follows U.S. Army psychiatrist Lt.
-Col. Douglas Kelley (Rami Malek) as he is called to evaluate the mental fitness of 22 high‑ranking Nazis, including Hermann Göring (Russell Crowe), before they face the newly‑established International Military Tribunal in Nuremberg.
-The story is grounded in the 2013 book The Nazi and the Psychiatrist by Jack El‑Hai, and it explores the clash of intellect and ethics between Kelley and Göring as they navigate the murky waters of justice, memory, and personal ambition.
+Col. Douglas Kelley (Rami Malek) as he is tasked with evaluating the mental fitness of 22 high‑ranking Nazi leaders—including Hermann Göring (Russell Crowe)—before they stand trial at the International Military Tribunal in Nuremberg.
+The story is grounded in the 2013 book The Nazi and the Psychiatrist by Jack El‑Hai, and it explores the clash of intellect and ethics that defined the early days of the war‑crimes trials.

 The cast is a star‑packed lineup: Rami Malek brings a quiet intensity to Kelley, while Russell Crowe delivers a commanding, nuanced portrayal of Göring that critics have singled out as a highlight.
-Michael Shannon, Richard E. Grant, Leo Woodall, John Slattery, Colin Hanks, Wrenn Schmidt, Lydia Peckham, and Mark O’Brien round out a strong supporting ensemble that adds depth to the courtroom drama and the behind‑the‑scenes intrigue.
+Michael Shannon, Richard E. Grant, Leo Woodall, John Slattery, Colin Hanks, Wrenn Schmidt, Lydia Peckham, and Mark O’Brien round out a solid supporting ensemble that keeps the courtroom drama grounded in real human conflict.

 Showtimes in English at Cinemas in Hamburg